basho/riak_shell/README.md

 Architecture Notes
 ------------------

-This shell has a much simpler architecture than conventional Erlang/LFE/Elixir REPLS.
+This shell has a simpler architecture than conventional Erlang/LFE/Elixir REPLS.

-Those shells go through some complex process spawning stuff to ensure that the stacktrace on evaluation is clean.
-That is not relevant for riakshell.

-The reason for implementing the shell as 3-mode is because it keeps the different command syntaxes seperate, but thoughts/comments on that are welcome.

-Although there are no -spec() annotations this is actually an example of spec-first development.
+Although there are no `-spec()` annotations this is actually an example of spec-first development.